 X.Y is the Python version you

 On Unix-like systems, the default Connector/Python installation location is

 Python is installed and

 site-packages directory, not in the

+Depending on your platform, the installation path might differ from the default.
 If you are not sure where Connector/Python is installed, do the following to determine its location.
-Tthe output here shows installation locations as might be seen on OS X:
+The output here shows installation locations as might be seen on macOS:

 To test that your Connector/Python installation is working and able to connect to MySQL Server, you can run a very simple program where you supply the login credentials and host information required for the connection.
 For an example, see Section 5.1, “Connecting to MySQL Using Connector/Python”.